 Patients first.
 No small plans.
 Take care of each other.
 These are the guiding principles that form the ethos of Inari Medical.
 We are committed to improving lives in extraordinary ways by creating innovative solutions for both unmet and underserved health needs.
 In addition to our purpose-built solutions, we leverage our capabilities in education, clinical research, and program development to improve patient outcomes.
-We are passionate about our mission to establish our treatments as the standard of care for venous disease, including venous thromboembolism (VTE), and four other disease states.
+We are passionate about our mission to establish our treatments as the standard of care for venous disease, including venous thromboembolism ("VTE"), and four other disease states.
 We are just getting started.

-We purpose build a variety of products, including minimally invasive, novel, catheter-based mechanical thrombectomy devices and their accessories to address the unique characteristics of specific disease states.
-In addition, in November 2023, we acquired LimFlow, a medical device company focused on limb salvage for patients with chronic limb-threatening ischemia (CLTI).
+We purpose build a variety of medical products, including minimally invasive, novel, catheter-based mechanical thrombectomy devices and their accessories to address the unique characteristics of specific disease states.
+In addition, in November 2023, we acquired LimFlow, a medical device company focused on limb salvage for patients with chronic limb-threatening ischemia ("CLTI").
 CLTI is an advanced stage of peripheral artery disease that is associated with increased mortality, risk of amputation and impaired quality of life.
-The LimFlow system utilizes transcatheter arterialization of deep veins (TADV) to bypass blocked arteries in the leg and deliver oxygenated blood back into the foot via the veins in CLTI patients.
+The LimFlow system utilizes transcatheter arterialization of deep veins to bypass blocked arteries in the leg and deliver oxygenated blood back into the foot via the veins in CLTI patients.
 The results of operations of LimFlow have been included in our condensed consolidated financial statements from the date of the acquisition.

-Together, our devices and systems provide solutions to address the following disease states: deep vein thrombosis, pulmonary embolism, chronic venous disease, CLTI, acute limb ischemia (ALI) and dialysis access management.
+During the quarter ended June 30, 2024, we launched VenaCore, which is a multi-purpose device for the treatment of acute and chronic deep vein thrombosis ("DVT").
+Together, our devices and systems provide solutions to address the following disease states: DVT, pulmonary embolism, chronic venous disease, CLTI, acute limb ischemia and dialysis access management.